-To be completed by MLRO

-Date report received Click or tap to enter a date.
+To be completed by MLRO Date report received Click or tap to enter a date.
 Date receipt of report acknowledged Click or tap to enter a date.
 Are there reasonable grounds for suspecting money laundering activity?
 Yes No

-Do you know the identity of the alleged money launderer, or whereabouts of the property concerned?
-Yes No Do the circumstances described above meet the NCA's threshold to submit a Suspicious Activity Report (SAR) to obtain a Defence Against Money Laundering (DAML)?
-Yes No If there are reasonable grounds to suspect money laundering, but you matter to NCA, or it would not meet their threshold, please set out the reaso ns for no on-disclosu ire Γ Date SAR is sent to the NCA (if applicable) C Click or tap to enter a dat e.
-Signed Date: Click or tap to enter a date.

-Signed (MLRO).....
-Date: Click or tap to enter a date.
+Do you know the identity of the alleged money whereabouts of the property concerned? y launderer, or Yes No Do the circumstances described above meet the NCA's threshold to submit a Suspicious Activity Report (SAR) to obtain a Defence Against Money Laundering (DAML)?
+No If there are reasonable grounds to suspect moto NCA, or it would not meet their threshold, p , , • matter Date SAR is sent to the NCA (if applicable) C Click or tap to enter a dat e.
+Signed Date: Click or tap to ente r a date.
+Signed (MLRO) Date: Click or tap to enter a date.